Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 Invalidation Strategies

 TTL-based expiration is probabilistic and can lead to stale reads during write-heavy workloads.
-Explicit invalidation via DEL, UNLINK, or PUBLISH (Pub/Sub) guarantees consistency but increases coordination overhead.
-Evaluating TTL vs Explicit Invalidation helps teams choose between lazy cleanup and proactive cache busting.
+Explicit invalidation via UNLINK or Pub/Sub guarantees consistency but increases coordination overhead.
+TTL vs Explicit Invalidation helps teams choose between lazy cleanup and proactive cache busting.

-# UNLINK/DEL do not expand globs, so resolve keys with --scan first.
+# UNLINK/DEL do not expand globs; resolve keys with --scan first.

 redis-cli --scan --pattern "usr:profile:*" | xargs redis-cli UNLINK

-# Scan large keyspaces without blocking main thread
+# Scan large keyspaces without blocking the main thread

 redis-cli --scan --pattern "usr:profile:123*" --count 1000